The luxury development along Jiak Kim Street (former Zouk site) features a total of 455 units across two residential towers (36-storey) each.

 |4-Bedroom||2,002 sqft||1,701 – 1,798 sqft|

-There may be a slight 10 percent difference for the unit types, which are mostly due to the fact that Rivière has extra balcony space for some of the bigger apartments.
+There may be a slight 10 percent difference for the unit types, which is mostly due to the fact that Rivière has extra balcony space for some of the bigger apartments.

 Since we do not have a clear idea of what the Rivière price will be for all of its unit types at this point in time, we are going to review it based on just the psf price.